 Competitors.
 Everyone has them and absolutely don’t forget that there’s always a do-nothing alternative.
 Try to capture all the main competitors here and as much of the pricing as you can.
 The most important task is to position how you compete and win.

-How does your product deliver better than the given competitor on the required capabilities?
-What proof points – customer quotes, testimonials, analyst notes, or market validation – support how you do it better?
+How does your product deliver better than the given competitor on the jobs to be done?
+What proof – customer quotes, testimonials, analyst notes, or market validation – support how you do it even better?

 You may not use this material directly in your marketing efforts, but you know that the majority of your buyers are going to do online research independently as part of their evaluation, so positioning relative to your competitors is important whether or not you call them out by name.
 For the Sales Team, bringing together a quick snapshot of how your product wins is a great start to building out more extensive assets like Battlecards.